mlochbaum/BQN/tutorial/expression.md

         9 ÷ 2
         ÷ ∞

 Okay, now BQN looks like normal (grade-school) mathematics, which is sort of like looking normal.
-Pi (`π`) represents [that real famous number](https://en.wikipedia.org/wiki/Pi) and Infinity (`∞`) is part of the number system (the BQN spec allows an implementation to choose its number system, and all existing implementations use double-precision floats, like Javascript or Lua).
+Pi (`π`) represents [that real famous number](https://en.wikipedia.org/wiki/Pi) and Infinity (`∞`) is also part of the number system (the BQN spec allows an implementation to choose its number system, and all existing implementations use double-precision floats, like Javascript or Lua).
 In analogy with the one-argument form of Minus (`-`) giving the negation of a number, Divide (`÷`) with only one argument gives its reciprocal.

 A number can be raised to the power of another with Power, written `⋆`.
 That's a star rather than an asterisk; BQN doesn't use the asterisk symbol.
 If it's called without a left argument, then `⋆` uses a base of [Euler's number](https://en.wikipedia.org/wiki/E_(mathematical_constant)) *e* and is called Exponential.